bedroomcult/Page-Numbers-Illustrator/readme.md

 - Page numbers are placed in a dedicated layer: **Page Numbers**.
 - If **Overwrite existing** is enabled, all previous numbers in that layer will be removed.
 - Supports both print and digital layouts.

-## 📝 License
-MIT License.
-Free to use and modify.

----

-💡 Contributions welcome!
-Feel free to fork, open issues, or submit PRs.